snakeswiss/Project-saveMPO-/README.md

 1. game try to make several DNS check with the previous stun Server : mpostunus.konamionline.com (doesn't exist since May 2012)
 2. Then try to found the page with "terms of use" that you had to accept at : http://info.service.konamionline.com/VP029-U1/info/ (doesn't exist since May 2012)
-3. It will try to connect to "HTTPS" to found accounts, user names, password, games settings, etc.. at : https://mpoweb.konamionline.com/us/mpo/ (doesn't exist since May 2012) (Maybe need to affiliate to the ip of actual server then redirect the "HTTP" URL via cheat that is in the PPSSPP infra build upside)
+3. It will try to connect to "HTTPS" to found accounts, user names, password, games settings, etc.. at : https://mpoweb.konamionline.com/us/mpo/ (doesn't exist since May 2012) (Maybe need to affiliate to the ip of actual server then redirect the "HTTP" URL via cheat that is in the PPSSPP infra build above)
 4. Then it will set you up to a "Server Lobby" on NA US version we have "gate02", Jap it's "gate01", EU is "gate03" at : mpogate02.konamionline.com (doesn't exist since May 2012)
 5. Normally after all of that game/client is connected to server, maybe gonna need to do more with other pages (Ranking, join host, create host, etc...)